LoCGonzales/SQL-Alchemy/README.md

 For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

+### Resources
+During this module, I utilized class notes, recorded Zoom sessions, and class assignments.
+I also utilized reaching out to my classmates when running into issues to help problem solve the best I could.
+Additionally referred to the websites: w3schools and Stack Overflow for further guidance.